thehelp/log-shim/README.md

 ### Winston

-Because each module will be using a named logger from the default container (via `winston.loggers.get(moduleName)`), you'll need to do a little more work to set the default transports.
+Because each module will be using a named logger from the default container (via `winston.loggers.get()`), you'll need to do a little more work to set the default transports.

 For example, this is how you might share the console transport between default container loggers as well as the default top-level logger (direct `winston.info()` calls):